 The ranked-programming package implements ranked programming functionality for the Racket programming language.
-For background and general introduction on ranked programming please read this paper (to be presented at IJCAI 2019).
+For background and general introduction on ranked programming please read this paper (presented at IJCAI 2019).

-A quick-start guide can be found here.
-This document contains a complete reference of the functionality provided by this library.
+This document contains a complete reference of the functionality provided by this package.
+A quick-start guide for this package can be found here.

 Before using this reference, the reader should be familiar with the paper linked to above.
 There are a few minor differences between the language described in the paper and the language implemented here, as well as a number of additional features not discussed in the paper.
-We list them here:
+We list the differences and additions here:

 The syntax of the ranked choice expression discussed in the paper is